What Do I Need To Have in My Safe Sex Kit?

 Next on the list are internal condoms.
 Often referred to as “female condoms,” these barriers are designed to be inserted into the vagina.
 Couples who struggle to enjoy sex with an external condom may find this option preferable.

-The final type of barrier to consider adding to your kit is a dental dam.
+The final type of barrier to consider adding to your safe sex kit is a dental dam.
 You and your partner can use dental dams—flavored options are available—for protection when performing oral sex.

 The power of lube

 Don’t underestimate the power of lubricant.
 Some people may shy away from using it, afraid that it reflects some sort of personal failing, but that’s not the case at all.
 Lube is fun, it can be sensuous to apply and it can make great sex even better.

 If you include lube in your safe sex kit, be sure you get one that works best for your desired purpose.
 While oil-based lubricants work great, they aren’t compatible with condoms.
 If this is something you’re worried about, opt for a water-based lubricant instead.
 However, if you’re looking for a lubricant that requires less frequent reapplication, consider silicone-based lubricants for longer play.

 Hint: You may need to stock up on all three, just in case.

 An often overlooked necessity for the bedroom is something you can use to clean up.
 Having unscented wet wipes on hand can be useful not just after sex but during sex, as well, in case there are any spills or messes.